Learn Everything You Need to Know About Toenail Fungus – Read This Guide Before Getting Treatment

 - Jublia: Less than 26% of patients were able to achieve either a completely clear or almost clear toenail.
 Cost = $120 per ml.

-To summarize, the best topical meds work between 10% – 25% to make the nail look better.
+To summarize, the best topical medications work between 10% – 25% to make the nail look better.
 The new ones work a little better than the Ciclopirox, but are much more expensive, although discount coupons are currently available.

 There is one nail polish on the market that has some ingredients that are somewhat anti-fungal, but are not a treatment in and of themselves.
 Dr.’s Remedy Nail Polish contains both tea tree oil and garlic extract, both of which are reported to have some anti-fungal properties.
 It is not a substitute for ciclopirox lacquer but is probably better than other nail polishes.